Miststorm/swfFiles/README.md

-Only SWF files for usage with electron flash player `Link will be added once repository becomes public, it's still a work in progress`
+Only SWF files for usage with electron flashplayer: https://github.com/allancoding/flashplayer